Temitopeadep/SmartMum--Maternal-Health-Risk-Prediction/README.md

 # SmartMum: Predicting and Visualizing Maternal Health Risk Through AI (XGBoost Model)
 ## Overview
-This project was developed for the 3MTT knowledge showcaseb(July Edition) its an AI-powered maternal health risk prediction tool built using BigQuery ML (XGBoost) and integrated with Power BI and Power Apps.
+This project was developed for the 3MTT knowledge showcase (July Edition), it's an AI-powered maternal health risk prediction tool built using BigQuery ML (XGBoost) and integrated with Power BI and Power Apps.
 It enables early identification of pregnancy-related complications by analyzing clinical and demographic data.

 ## Project Goal
 To reduce maternal health risks through early prediction and actionable insights for healthcare providers and expectant mothers.

 ## Project Components
 ### Executive Summary
 1. Model: XGBoost via BigQuery ML